koolaash/Glock-43x/readme.md

 # Glock 43X

-A custom light saber weapon for fivem!
+A custom weapon for fivem!

 # Installation